 (vii) Borrowing costs

 Borrowing costs are interest and other costs incurred in connection with the borrowing of funds.
-Borrowing costs directly attributable to acquisition or construction of an asset which necessarily take a substantial period of time to get ready for their intended use are capitalised as part of the cost of that asset.
-Other borrowing costs are recognised as an expense in the period in which they are incurred.
+Borrowing costs directly attributable to acquisition or construction of an asset which necessarily take a substantial period of time to get ready for their intended use are capitalized as part of the cost of that asset.
+Other borrowing costs are recognized as an expense in the period in which they are incurred.

-The Ministry of Corporate Affairs issued amendments to Ind AS 23, ‘Borrowing Costs', which clarify that if any specific borrowing remains outstanding after the related asset is ready for its intended use or sale, that borrowing becomes part of the funds that an entity borrows generally when calculating the capitalisation rate on general borrowings.
+The Ministry of Corporate Affairs issued amendments to Ind AS 23, ‘Borrowing Costs', which clarify that if any specific borrowing remains outstanding after the related asset is ready for its intended use or sale, that borrowing becomes part of the funds that an entity borrows generally when calculating the capitalization rate on general borrowings.
 There is no impact on the financial statement due to this amendment.

 (viii) Financial instruments